CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}

-These commands produce an IPv4 configuration that looks like this:
+The NCLU and vtysh commands save the configuration in the `/etc/frr/frr.conf` file.
+For example:

 ```
 router bgp 65101